There are thousands of musicians in the UK so making money playing music is a tough ask.

 Look out for local festivals, fairs and other small events as this way you’ll get more experience, build your confidene and hopefully get a good following!

-Try to get gigs in pubs, bars and other small locations if your just starting off.
+Try to get gigs in pubs, bars and other small locations if you are just starting off.

 Remember, the key to making money is having the likability factor.